jstnmthw/jx/README.md

 ## Documentation
 ### User Model
 In order for authentication to work out of the box, some assumptions need to be made.
-The follow is how we assume your users model is set up.
+The following is how we assume your User model is set up.
 Jx checks for the role `Admin` behind the scenes and is what is checked for `/admin/` dashboard.
 ```json
 {
   "id": 1,